Conversation

 The Fifth Estate: Citizenship and Its Discontents

 Are the voices of ordinary people fully present in Australian media, politics and halls of power?
-Political historian Judith Brett and advocate and author Thomas Mayo explore civic responsibility, political engagement and public identity in this federal election year.
+Political historian Judith Brett, advocate and author Thomas Mayo and former independent MP Cathy McGowan explore civic responsibility, political engagement and public identity in the wake of the federal election.
+With host Sally Warhaft.

 Tickets